SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.18
+- Use Images API to get meta data
 - Fix some settings could not be sent to txt2img
 - Improved search term handling
 - Suppots Browsing Level (Experimental)